I‘d argue that a visit to the Ceide Fields is one of the most overlooked things to do in Mayo.

 2. The Mullet Peninsula

 The remote Mullet Peninsula is a well-hidden gem 47km west of Ceide Fields.
-Seemingly surrounded by ocean, it offers endless unspoilt scenery.
+Seemingly surrounded by ocean, it offers endless unspoiled scenery.
 The windswept, treeless landscape looks out across Broadhaven Bay to the east and the Atlantic Ocean to the west.
-Highlights include the Napoleonic Signal Tower, Blacksod Lighthouse, ruins of 12th century St Deirbhile’s Church and a Holy Well.
+Discover more in our guide to the best things to do in Belmullet.

 3. Benwee Head

 The steep quartzite cliffs, arches and chimneys at Benwee Cliffs have earned the nickname Yellow Cliffs, due to their odd colour.
-Carved out by the Atlantic Ocean, this free coastal attraction provides remarkable views across Broadhaven Bay to four uninhabited islets known as the “Stags of Broadhaven” (uninhabited islets).
-It has with colour-marked hiking trails overlooking a majestic seascape.
+If you do the Benwee Loop walk you’ll be treated to remarkable views across Broadhaven Bay over the course of 5+ hours.

 4. Belleek Castle